 COVID-19 is a novel coronavirus that was first reported in December 2019 in Wuhan City in China.
-It is also referred to as 2019-nCoV.
+In Australia, Federal Health is monitoring the situation and providing regular updates.

 There is evidence that COVID-19 spreads from person to person.
 Good hygiene is the primary defence against infection.
 Targeted hygiene practices can go a long way to help keeping you and your family safe.

 Wash your hands frequently with soap and water, or an alcohol-based hand rub if soap and water are not available.

 - Wet hands with clean, running water before applying soap.

 - Lather both hands, including the backs of your hands, between your fingers and under your nails.

 - Scrub hands for at least 20 seconds before rinsing and drying.

 Supervise young children when using alcohol-based hand rubs.
 Make sure the product completely dries on their hands―don’t let them lick any wet product!
 Store the bottle safely out of reach, taking the appropriate care that you would for any other household product.
 For advice on possible poisoning, please contact the 24-hour Poisons Information Centre on 13 11 26.

 Be especially vigilant with handwashing before and after food preparation, visiting the bathroom, travelling on public transport or visiting public/communal spaces, and before and after caring for someone who is sick.